geeeedev/Cheatsheets/CheatSheet-SCSS.md

         3. `npm start` will automatically compile scss to css first
         4. `npm uninstall node-sass` to uninstall if needed
     >- While sass (Dart JS version - NOT recommended as mentioned above) can work with React-scripts, it uses sass-loader v8 which prefers node-sass over sass (Dart JS version) - also NOT recommended
     >- Best to stick with Dart Sass Standalone version and run Dart compiler `sass` separately for best performance for now!

+&nbsp;
 > also read resources [adding to your PATH](https://katiek2.github.io/path-doc/)
 > Note the path to the Dart SDK: /usr/local/opt/dart/libexec